SQE Update – June 2020

 - pass two stages of SQE assessment: SQE1 will test functioning legal knowledge across 13 areas of law; SQE2 will test practical legal skills, including legal research, writing, advocacy, client interviewing and case analysis, through at least 15 assessed tasks.

-- gain two years’ qualifying work experience that must be signed off by a solicitor
+- gain two years’ qualifying work experience that must be confirmed by a solicitor

 - meet the SRA’s character and suitability requirements